 As early as 1913 Harley Davidson® was producing V-Twin motorcycles that incorporated a luggage rack that mounted over the rear fender via a fender strut.
 This allowed riders to strap luggage or other items to the back of the bike for transport.

 If you have ever taken an extended trip on a motorcycle you know how difficult it is to take all of the necessities you need to accommodate being on the open road.
 Camping gear, clothing, food, tooth brush, beer, whatever your needs are.
-Sissy bars provide the perfect place to strap your stuff.
+A sissy bar offers an easy anchor point for securing everything from a simple bedroll to a full set of saddlebags.

 Chris LaCour on his Yamaha XS650 chopper, the sissy bar loaded with all of his camping gear and also lending much needed back support.